shannawn/shannonaw/brain-doodles/being-smart.md

 ---
-title: smart
+title: being smart
 date: June 30 2021
 ---

 I've always wanted to be smart.
 And the funny thing is I'm not even sure I know what smart is.
 I've been striving to reach something that I don't even know what it looks like when I get there.

 What is being smart?
 Is it remembering random historical facts?
 Is it convincing people you know a lot?
 Is it having interesting thoughts?
-Like what does being smart actually even mean.
+What does being smart actually even mean.

 In school, they taught us being smart was a memorization game.
 To get the A+ on the test, we had to memorize all the answers.
 As we got older, it become more and more about memorization.
 We'd have multiple choice questions with games in them.
 They'd start to try to trick us into selecting the wrong option.
 So is being smart out-smarting the other side?
 But what does that even mean?
 Like I don't know what smart means, so I also don't know what out-smarting someone means.

 I think a bunch of people taught us a lot of bullshit about being smart because they didn't know what it meant either.
 I mean we got so desperate we started coming up with different types of smarts.
 We call some people book smart and others street smart.
-Like does it matter which specific smart you are, or can we be a little more generous here and call everyone smart.
+Like does it matter which specific smart you are, or can we be a little more generous here and call everyone smart?

 As I kid, I remember thinking I was only book smart.
 I could get good grades but like I honestly believed I wasn't a smart thinker.
 Like being street smart meant that you could make your way out of tough situations.
 While, being book smart meant that you could con the school system.